Dayparting on Amazon: When to Run Your Book Ads for Peak Performance

 Off-peak hours: Low conversion rate, high ACoS.
 Reduce bids significantly or pause entirely, depending on how extreme the drop is.

 The key decision: do you pause off-peak hours completely or just reduce bids?
 Pausing entirely can cause Amazon’s algorithm to lose consistency data, which may mildly hurt overall performance.
-A better approach for most sellers is keeping campaigns active but dropping bids by 50–70% during off-peak windows so you still capture high-intent searches at efficient cost, just with less aggression.
+A better approach for most authors is keeping campaigns active but dropping bids by 50–70% during off-peak windows so you still capture high-intent searches at efficient cost, just with less aggression.

 Day-of-Week Segmentation